 10.1.1.
-On 22nd June 1999, the States approved P.84/1999 and creating the Housing Development Fund in order to - meets the requirements of the Decent Homes Standard within 10 years.
+On 22nd June 1999, the States approved P.84/1999 and creating the Housing Development Fund in order to -

 "help meet the requirements for the development of social rented and first-time buyer homes as identified in the Planning for Homes Report."